 8

 This standards-based eighth grade course places strong emphasis on applications of the mathematical concepts and skills related to decimals, fractions, percents, and integers to solving a variety of real-world problems.
 In addition, students will extend their understanding of the concepts proportion and measurement and apply this knowledge in problem-solving situations.
 Students will further develop their algebraic thinking by investigating the merits and limitations of graphical, symbolic, tabular, and verbal representations of relationships.
-Throughout the course there is an emphasis on the process standards of problem-solving, communication, reasoning, representations, and connections.
+Throughout the course there is an emphasis on the SCCCR mathematical process standards of problem-solving, communication, reasoning, representations, and connections.
+PREREQUISITE: Math 7

 Title:

-Math 7/8
+Math 7th/8th

 21102000